amane1234/Thinkpad-X270-EFI/README.md

 This is what I figured out :

-- Voodooi2c + VoodooI2CHID : Gives the best touchpad gestures for this X270
+- VoodooPS2 + VoodooSMBus + VoodooRMI(SMBUS plugin) : Gives the best touchpad gestures for this X270, unable to use touchpad buttons.

-- Voodooi2c + VoodooRMI : Although a lot of synaptic machines decided to use VoodooRMI kext due to great functionality, it gives mediocre gesture function performance for this X270.

-- Voodooi2c + VoodooI2CSynaptics : Unable to load VoodooI2CSynaptics.kext, thus the worst touchpad gesture and functionality for this X270.
+- VoodooPS2 + VoodooI2C : Mediocre gesture, able to use both touchpad and touchpad buttons, VoodooSMBus.kext seems not working.

-You should try one of these combination to achieve best quality of touchpad gestures.

 Plus, "SSDT-ThinkPad_ClickPad.aml" file also contribute touchpad functionality.